egberts/egberts.github.io-src/content/articles/bind9-transfer-checklist.md

 it has been some 24 days elapsed since the failure began.
 (Make note to add another monitoring point of failure here).

-At this point, we have a failure of DNS transfer.
+At this point, a failure of DNS transfer occurred.
 It may be an AXFR or IXFR, but there is definitely a DNS record transfer failure.

 Initial Log Check - Hidden Master